queso-fuego/amateuros/README.md

 * Feel free to fork or make your own changes to your own repos, the license is effectively public domain (0-clause BSD license).
 Suggestions or improvements are welcome, and will be covered in a video if used (and will credit you, if I remember and you don't say otherwise).
-I might open up this repo to the public in the future, but currently lack sufficient time to manage that, and would rather work on things solo for the time being.
+I might open up this repo to the public in the future, but currently lack sufficient time to manage that, and would rather work on things solo for now.

 Project Structure:
 ---
-* /bin: intermediate binary files during the build process, and the final OS.bin binary.
+* /bin: intermediate binary files during the build process, the final `OS.bin` binary, and the initial file tree under `bin/fs_root`.
-* /build: linker scripts for C source files, a makefile to build the project, and other supporting programs/scripts/files.
+* /build: linker scripts for C source files, a makefile to build the project, and other supporting programs/scripts/files used for building.
 * /include: subdirectories containing header/source files to be included in the main /src files.
 These are mainly .h C files, without .c counterparts, with all the code in the "header".
 It mostly works ok.
 * /src: the main source files used to build the intermediate binary files and final OS.bin file.